 c.
 Witnesses.
 At any time, and for any reason, the judge may exclude electronic coverage of any witness in the courtroom.

 d.
 Court Conferences.
-To protect the attorney-client privilege there shall be no audio recording, broadcasts and/or transmissions of conferences between attorneys and their clients, between co-attorneys, between attorneys and the judge held at the bench, or between judges in an appellate proceeding.
+To protect the attorney-client privilege, there shall be no audio recording, broadcasts and/or transmissions of conferences between attorneys and their clients, between co-counsel, between attorneys and the judge held at the bench, or between justices in an appellate proceeding.
 Still photographs and silent video are permitted.

 Rule 10 provides information on the technical requirements imposed on the media.